 Don’t bring out huge cash at public places

-As an expat visiting Lagos,avoid as much as possible bringing out huge cash at public places even when it’s super market.
-Make your budget and spending before leaving your hotel room.
+As an expat visiting Lagos,avoid as much as possible bringing out huge cash at public places even when it’s the supermarket.
+Make your budget and spend before leaving your hotel room.

 Another Lagos City safety measure is: If you are alone, don’t join a gathering of people nor disturb their gathering, it is dangerous.
 When going around town, be mindful of the transportation vehicle you enter.

-Enter from the bus stop, don’t enter any vehicle that are half way empty or the conductor is shouting “one chance”( meaning one seat left to be filled up) or when you come across a vehicle with youngsters –be cautious.
+Enter from the bus stop, don’t enter any vehicle that is halfway empty or the conductor is shouting “one chance”( meaning one seat left to be filled up) or when you come across a vehicle with youngsters –be cautious.
 Preferably to go around in a cab booked online, a reputable company.